MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-plan.md

 ## Toll bypass evaluation and outcome

 When Location-Based Routing for Operator Connect for India is used, a call between a Teams user and the PSTN is evaluated to determine if toll bypass is restricted.
-Depending on the results, the call will or will not complete.
+Depending on the results, the call will or won't complete.

 Toll bypass evaluation depends on whether the Teams user is located at the network site their assigned phone number corresponds to.